ZimbiX/pathfinder-elm/README.md

 - Prevent lag causing a bounce off the edge of the maze one square too early
 - Fix sync bug - need to work out how to reproduce - if still present after having rearchitected tracking current state version
 - Fix bug where completing a game in one window makes the other get stuck with an invisible popup
+- Make dismissing first win popup not immediately switch maze, but rather enable a button to continue
 - Submit the next game ID in an initial event so the 'New game' links are in sync
 - Make new game event prompt "Your opponent started a new game" before redirecting
 - Generate UUID to identify the user, and store in local storage - only when missing
 - Resume as the right player upon a page reload
 - Allow two players to draw their maze simultaneously on each device
-- Instantly replay game history upon page reload part-way through a game (no animation), but preserve how receiving an event from the opponent applies it as normal interaction (with animation)
+- Add fast-forward button to instantly replay game history upon page reload part-way through a game (no animation), but preserve how receiving an event from the opponent applies it as normal interaction (with animation)
 - Disable local interaction while it's the opponent's move
 - Display link for sharing with a friend to play against
 - Call `switchMazes` from somewhere better